 The vagus nerve is the longest nerve in the body.
 It connects your brain to many important organs including the stomach, intestines, liver, gallbladder, heart and lungs.
 It’s involved in controlling the immune, endocrine, respiratory and cardiovascular systems.

-The vagus nerve plays an important role in activating parasympathetic tone (calming, rest, digest and repair branch) of the nervous system and turning off the stress, hyper-aroused, fight and flight sympathetic response.
+The vagus nerve plays an important role in activating parasympathetic tone (calming, rest, digest and repair branch) of the nervous system and turning off the stress, hyper-aroused, fight, flight and freeze sympathetic response.
 During conditions of rest, the parasympathetic nervous system facilitates digestion, bodily repair, and energy conservation.

 As a major nerve of the parasympathetic system, the vagus nerve reflects your body’s ability to regulate inflammation, glucose, gut physiology, and heart rate.

 The vagus nerve is a key player in the mind-body connection and the way that your heart responds to emotions, gut instinct, and intuition.